bcmichael/RNMR-Docs/docs/command/full_command.md

 `SAVBUF` saves values from a specified processing buffer buf to a file on disk fspec which can be later be loaded using `RSTBUF`.
 If no file is specified RNMR will prompt for it with temp as a default.
 If no buffer is specified RNMR will not prompt for it and will save values from processing buffer 1 (the visible processing buffer).
+## SAVGBL
+Save global arguments to file

+Category: Arguments

+Format: `SAVGBL` fspec

+Defaults: temp

+Description:
+`SAVGBL` saves the value of all current global arguments to a file on disk fspec which can be later be loaded using `RSTGBL`.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SAVLCK
 Save lock values to file